 Producing speech sounds that are appropriate for age and dialect

-It is not unusual for a 5 or 6 year old child to make a "w" sound for an "r" sound (e.g., "wabbit" for "rabbit"), an "f" sound for a "th" sound (e.g., "toof" for "tooth"), or produce the s and z sounds with a slight lisp.
+Articulation involves the movement of the tongue, lips, and jaw to make speech sounds.
+Most children make some mistakes as they learn to say new words.
+It is not unusual for a 5 or 6-year-old child to make a "w" sound for an "r" sound (e.g., "wabbit" for "rabbit"), an "f" sound for a "th" sound (e.g., "toof" for "tooth"), or produce the s and z sounds with a slight lisp.

-Another type of speech sound disorder is a phonological disorder that involves patterns of sound errors.
+An articulation disorder is diagnosed if the speech sound errors occur past the expected age for correct production.
+Some children produce patterns of sound errors.
 An example is a pattern called fronting.
-This occurs when children produce "t" and "d" for "k" and "g" as in "tiss" for "kiss" or "das" for "gas".
+This occurs when children produce "t" and "d" for "k" and "g" as in "tup" for "cup" or "dum" for "gum".

 It is important for every child with speech-sound difficulties to have a comprehensive evaluation performed by a licensed, certified speech-language pathologist.